alexiarstein/alexiarstein.github.io/extras.md

 # EXTRAS

-This is a personal space for sharing technical documentation with the whole-wide-world.
+This is a personal space for sharing technical documentation with the whole wide world.

 This is a one-woman-project and I might not be following good or common practises here.
 Since I will probably be the only person maintaining this, changes might not be on a fixed schedule.
 I do this in my spare time, whenever is it possible.

 Docs might be in English or Spanish depending on my needs.
 Ideally I will have them translated in both languages.